doriantaylor/owl-content-inventory/README.md

 ### Statuses

-The following bibo:DocumentStatuses are supplied in addition to the statuses specified by the Bibliography Ontology.
+The following `bibo:DocumentStatus` entities are supplied in addition to the statuses specified by the Bibliography Ontology.

 <div id="empty" class="section" about="[ci:empty]"
 typeof="bibo:DocumentStatus">